 APCs shift the financial costs of publishing from readers (as personal or library subscriptions) to authors.

 APCs are paid by authors or their institution.
 Funding bodies may allow APCs to be paid from research grants.
 When writing a grant application, check whether you are able to include APCs in the budget of your grant application.

 For more information, see the Open Access Publishing LibGuide.

-Use the DOAJ (Directory of Open Access Journals) to locate open access journals that do not charge Article Processing Fees.
+Use the Directory of Open Access Journals (DOAJ) to locate open access journals that do not charge Article Processing Fees.

-3. Enter your discipline or keywords to search for journal titles
+2. In the Search box, enter your discipline or keywords, to search for journal titles

-4. On the results page, choose APCs from the filters on the left.
+3. On the results page, choose "Without article processing charges (APCs)" on the left.

 Note that for journals that do charge fees a price is listed.